jialuechen/torchquant/CONTRIBUTING.md

 6. Ensure all tests pass and your code adheres to our coding style.
 7. Submit a pull request with a clear description of your changes.

-Thank you for your interest in improving torchquant!
+Thank you for your interest in improving torchderiv!
 ```

-This CONTRIBUTING.md file provides guidelines for contributing to the torchquant project.
+This CONTRIBUTING.md file provides guidelines for contributing to the torchderiv project.
 It covers:

 1. Different ways to contribute
 2. The development process using Github Flow